nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 Some things to keep in mind and watch out for:

 1. In the one to many paragraph above, we noted that the term could be Xa, or Xb or Xc.
-But it could also be Xabc to mean reading to be informed, entertained and enlightned and the other permutations, e.g. Xac, Xa, etc...
+But it could also be Xabc to mean reading to be informed, entertained and enlightened and the other permutations, e.g. Xac, Xa, etc...
 2. There is the issue of synonyms.
 The author might use to avoid repetition and boring the reader.
 So now we could have two word X and Y with terms a, b, and c.
 We now have a many to many relationship.
 So Xa and Ya are different words representing the same term.
 3. Phrases might be used in place of words and like words, a phrase may refer to multiple terms. e.g. "reading for enlightenment" for the single word "reading." and also "the process of passing from understanding less to understanding more by the operation of your mind upon a book."
 All representing the term "analytical reading".
-So we have a word, a short phrase and a larger phrase assoicated with one term.
+So we have a word, a short phrase and a larger phrase associated with one term.

 You will end up here with two columns, one with key words (their synonyms and phrases) and the other with terms.